chenyubi14/jobkit/README.md

 In addition, you might also get bored by specifying the detailed path while using `remote2local`.
 Thus, here is another function to generate `remote2local` script for you automatically.
 Assume you want to transfer multiple files from stampede to pod.
 You can run `remotemulti file1 file2 file3` on stampede, and it will output a job script looking like `remote2local  stampede ./ /stampede_PWD/\{file1,file2,file3\}`.
 Copy this command, and paste it on a pod terminal window, and the files will sync.

 One more comment, copying and pasting `remote2local  stampede ./ /current_path/\{file1,file2,file3\}` seems to work only for `bash`.
-If you have another interactive login shell like `zsh`, this command may not work, and you can uncomment the related part in `remotemulti` to output another command which directly uses scp by `scp -r username@pod-login1.cnsi.ucsb.edu:{file1,file2,file3} ./`
+If you have another interactive login shell like `zsh`, this command may not work, and you can uncomment the related part in `remotemulti` to output another command which directly uses scp `scp -r username@pod-login1.cnsi.ucsb.edu:{file1,file2,file3} ./`

 ## update files
 Does your cluster clean files every several months?
 Are you sick of your important files being removed?
 Use `touchall`!